 ALC is a true non profit!
-All our executives volunteer their time and are among the top donors to ALC.
+Our officers are among the top volunteers and donors to ALC.

 Now that's leading by example!